vladen/aeroflow/specifications/readme.md

 }));
 ```

-Passes undefined to @expander as first argument because no seed is specified.
+Passes undefined to @expander as first argument when no seed is specified.

 ```js
 return assert.eventually.isUndefined(new Promise(function (done, fail) {